-Western Coastal Bike Trail, Melbourne
+Western Coastal Bike Trail

 A series of bike trails cross Melbourne and extend as far as the Dandenongs.
 Most of the trails are about 10 km, which could take about two hours to complete.
 The trails are usually linked, and you can extend your tour if you like.
 Some sections are still under construction, including sections of the capital city bike trail.